CodeCanna/spacepix/README.md

 ### Obtaining an API key
 Spacepix uses NASA's API to get it's data.
 NASA requires that you [register here](https://api.nasa.gov/) to get a free API key.
 This will allow you to use Spacepix with no limitations.

 Once you get your API key, you can enter it in Spacepix by going to Settings->Set API Key.
-For now you might have to restart Spacepix if it still doesn't work but it should work after that.
-There's an issue already open for this problem.
+The next time you start Spacepix your key should be used instead of `DEMO_KEY`.

 ### Using NASA's demo API Key
 Spacepix uses `DEMO_KEY` by default.
 This can be changed by going to Settings->Set API Key and entering in you API key.